Kaushikhari/machine-learning/machine-learning projects/smart_meter_project/README.md

-# Smart Meter Power Consumption Prediction 🔌⚡
+# Smart Meter Power Consumption Prediction using Linear Regression and Artificial Neural Networks 🔌⚡

 This project uses machine learning to predict household electricity consumption (Global Active Power in kW) based on voltage, sub-metering, and time features.
 The goal is to help utilities and smart grid companies understand consumption patterns in real-time.